Henry Grossman

 Henry Grossman (October 11, 1936 – November 27, 2022) was an American photographer, best known for his portraits of notable figures, in particular President John F. Kennedy and The Beatles, as well as prominent political figures, writers, and performing artists.
-Through much of his career he was a staff photographer for Life Magazine.
+Through much of his career he was a staff photographer for Life magazine.
 His photographs feature portraits that include Lyndon Johnson, Richard Nixon, Kurt Vonnegut Jr, Elizabeth Taylor, Richard Burton, Luciano Pavarotti, and Barbra Streisand.

 Early life and education

-Henry Grossman was born in New York City, the son of Elias Grossman, a renowned Russian-born etcher, whose subjects include Mahatma Gandhi, Albert Einstein, and Benito Mussolini.
+Henry Grossman was born in New York City, the son of Elias Grossman, a renowned Russian-born etcher, whose subjects included Mahatma Gandhi, Albert Einstein, and Benito Mussolini.

 Grossman studied photography at the Metropolitan Vocational High School in New York City and completed an undergraduate degree in Theater Arts at Brandeis University in 1958.
 He later studied acting with Lee Strasberg.
 His classmates included Dustin Hoffman and Elliott Gould.

 Career

-In his twenties, Henry Grossman shot assignments and covers for Life Magazine, The New York Times, Time Magazine, Newsweek, Paris-Match, and others.
-He was later hired as a staff photographer for Life Magazine.
+In his twenties, Grossman shot assignments and covers for Life magazine, The New York Times, Time magazine, Newsweek, Paris Match, and others.
+He was later hired as a staff photographer for Life magazine.
 After photographing John F. Kennedy's announcement to run for presidency, Henry travelled to photo document the Kennedy campaign.
 After Kennedy was elected president he became a friend of the family and was often invited to photograph at personal and private events.

-In February 1964 he photographed the Beatles American television debut performance on the Ed Sullivan Show.
-Subsequently he became friends with the Beatles and spent extensive time photographing them between 1964 and 1968.
+In February 1964, he photographed the Beatles' American television debut performance on the Ed Sullivan Show.
+Subsequently, he became friends with the Beatles and spent extensive time photographing them between 1964 and 1968.

 Grossman was also an opera singer and Broadway theater actor.

 Personal life and death

 Grossman had two children who both work as professional musicians.
-He died of injuries sustained in a fall on November 27, 2022, at the age of 86.
+He died of injuries sustained in a fall, on November 27, 2022, at the age of 86.

 Contributions

 Photographs

-In college Henry Grossman photographed Eleanor Roosevelt, Marc Chagall, David Ben-Gurion, e.e. cummings, Robert Graves, John F. Kennedy on the day he announced his candidacy for presidency, Adlai Stevenson, and Henry Kissinger, among others.
+In college, Henry Grossman photographed Eleanor Roosevelt, Marc Chagall, David Ben-Gurion, e.e. cummings, Robert Graves, John F. Kennedy on the day he announced his candidacy for presidency, Adlai Stevenson, and Henry Kissinger, among others.

 Grossman's photographs include prominent political figures, in particular John F. Kennedy, Robert F. Kennedy, Ted Kennedy, Lyndon B. Johnson, Richard Nixon, artists and writers, in particular Alexander Calder, Kurt Vonnegut, Vladimir Nabokov, Rock and Roll legends, in particular the Beatles, Jimi Hendrix, Rod Stewart, and the Grateful Dead, and other performing artists, in particular Elizabeth Taylor, Richard Burton, Meryl Streep, Martha Graham, Rudolph Nureyev, Leonard Bernstein, Luciano Pavarotti, Placido Domingo, Leontyne Price, Barbra Streisand, and Thelonious Monk.

-Frequently Henry worked as the official photographer for Broadway shows, with follow-up photo-essays for Life Magazine.
+Frequently Henry worked as the official photographer for Broadway shows, with follow-up photo-essays for Life magazine.